rupam-bumba/quickwork-assignment/README.md

-# send email through node api -
+# send Email Through Node api

 ### Build an API in NodeJS using express to send emails using the Gmail REST API.
 Do not use the client libraries.